opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 You have setup the *Project folder* in both environments (Nextcloud and OpenProject), but you cannot see any folder named `OpenProject` in the root directory of **Files** app in Nextcloud.

 1. Check if OpenProject's background workers are running.
 These workers create these folders and set the correct access permissions per user.
-Vou have two options for verification:
+You have two options for verification:

    a.
 If you have root access to the OpenProject server where your worker should be running, check if the worker processes are in fact present:
    `ps aux | grep job`